Federal, BOR, and KSU Student Policies

 KSU Disruption of Campus Life Policy

 All students are responsible for knowing the information, policies and procedures outlined in the Kennesaw State University Codes of Conduct.
-The KSU Codes of Conduct include: the general Student Code of Conduct, the Residential Code of Conduct, and the Code of Academic Integrity.
+Student Conduct and Academic Integrity (SCAI) includes: the general Student Code of Conduct, the Residential Code of Conduct, and the Code of Academic Integrity.

 KSU Web Accessibility Policy Statement

 Federal law Section 508 Subsection 1194.22 of the Rehabilitation Act and the Board of Regents (BOR) of the University System of Georgia (USG) Web Accessibility Guidelines require that all web content meet the federal government’s accessibility guidelines.
 As such, KSU complies with USG guidelines.

 University accessibility assistance is provided by several offices as noted below.
 Staff in these offices work to accommodate requests for access or assistance with access as soon as possible in order to either accommodate the request or identify an effective alternative for the requestor.

 Student Technology Assistance

 KSU Reasonable Accommodations Policy